Peter Bowness, Baron Bowness: Honours

 On 14 June 1981, Bowness was appointed a Deputy Lieutenant (DL) to the Lord Lieutenant of Greater London.
-In the 1981 Queen's Birthday Honours, he was appointed a Commander of the Order of the British Empire (CBE) in recognition of his service as Chairman of the London Boroughs Association.
+In the 1981 Birthday Honours, he was appointed a Commander of the Order of the British Empire (CBE) in recognition of his service as Chairman of the London Boroughs Association.

 In the 1987 New Year Honours, it was announced that he was to be made a Knight Bachelor "for political and public service".
 On 11 February 1987, he was knighted by Queen Elizabeth II during a ceremony at Buckingham Palace.

 In 1987, Bowness was made Freeman of the City of London.
 In 2002, he was made an Honorary Freeman of the London Borough of Croydon.

 On 1 May 1988, Bowness was appointed Honorary Colonel of the 151 (Greater London) Transport Regiment, Royal Corps of Transport (Volunteers), Territorial Army.
 On 5 April 1993, he stood down from the appointment and was granted permission to retain his honorary rank.